Diseases that Can Hide Behind Indigestion

-> The tumor almost always begins to develop in the mucous membranes of the intestine.
-As it advances, it causes other symptoms like vomiting blood, unexplained weight loss, and fatigue, among others.
+A tumor will almost always begin to develop in the mucous membranes of the intestine.
+As it grows, it causes other symptoms like vomiting blood, unexplained weight loss, and fatigue, among others.

-> The European Oncological Society warns that men are more likely to develop this disease than women and the risk increases after age 60.
+The European Oncological Society warns that men are more likely to develop this disease than women and the risk increases after the age of 60.

-> Its possible causes include:
+Its possible causes include:

-> This is a disorder of the thyroid gland that mainly affects women, especially those over age 50.
-It’s distinguished by a reduction in thyroid hormones, which are essential for metabolic function, circulation, and digestion.
+This is a disorder of the thyroid gland that mainly affects women, especially those over age 50.
+It’s responsible for a reduction in thyroid hormones, which are essential for metabolic function, circulation, and digestion.

-> This explains why problems with digestion cease upon discovering that their cause is due to changes in the thyroid.
+This explains why problems with digestion cease upon discovering that their cause is due to changes in the thyroid.

-> This degenerative disorder compromises the nervous system and alters brain signals.
+This degenerative disorder affects the nervous system and alters brain signals.

-> When the disease affects the peripheral nerves, the digestive tract can’t receive signals from the brain or doesn’t receive them properly and it ends up malfunctioning.
+When the disease affects the peripheral nerves, then the digestive tract can’t receive signals from the brain.
+Or, alternatively, it doesn’t receive them properly and it ends up malfunctioning.

-> The increase in blood sugar has a lot to do with several gastrointestinal disorders because it increases the workload on gastric substances that can alter movements in the digestive tract, preventing its contents from moving through properly.
+The increase in blood sugar has a lot to do with several gastrointestinal disorders.
+This is because it increases the workload on gastric substances that can alter movements in the digestive tract, preventing its contents from moving through the tract properly.

-> In fact, 50% of people diagnosed with diabetes have recurring problems with indigestion.
+In fact, 50% of people diagnosed with diabetes have recurring problems with indigestion.

 Cholecystitis or inflammation of the gallbladder is characterized by intense abdominal pain that can extend into the back or under the right shoulder blade.